Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

 }
 ```

-Finally, to show how you would set up a benchmark for the code, here is a sample of the code in Program.cs file that you would need to run:
+Finally, to show how you would set up a benchmark for the code, here is a sample of the code in the [**Program.cs**](/src/Program.cs) file that you would need to run:

 ```
 static void Main()